andy5995/vs-fltk/docs/for-developers.md

 ## Variables of environment
 They are frequently used for both *benchmarks* and *tests*.
 They can also be useful for the developer while testing new functionality, so they have been all covered in [here](./env-vars.md) for reference.

+## About exceptions & memory allocations
+Exceptions are fully allowed in the CLI at `/src/app`.
+However, they are strongly discouraged anywhere else in the library code, and it is possible they will be fully disabled via `-fno-exceptions` at some point.
+The main reason is that the UI should be fault-tolerant and provide as much functionality as possible even if parts of it are broken, like malformed XML files, some scripts failing compilation, missing resources and so on.
+Exceptions, in this sense, are internally handled and semantically supported by providing subtrees to be rendered in case of failure events.
+Exceptions should only be used in those cases when the application **must** stop, either because the error is not recoverable or because it would leave the rest of the application in an inconsistent state.

+As for memory allocations, spawning small dynamic objects is also discouraged.
+If possible, stack allocations are a better alternative.
+Arrays with variable length on stack are totally fine to be used in place of local objects allocated on heap.
+`std::string` is also highly discouraged, make sure `std::string_view` is used instead whenever possible.